If you or your children “wander off task” and are disorganized, this could be helpful.

 I have a simple approach with my patients: get good at one thing at a time.

 If questioned, any of my patients will tell you that I rarely encourage them to immediately remove or restrict many of their current poor habits at first, but simply start by trying to sustainably add in one good thing at a time, and get good at it.
 My favorite starter project is learning to make chocolate mouse that taste like chocolate Jello pudding, but is made of avocados and other superfoods.

-You’re adding in avocado (one of the healthiest brain foods to date) along with local honey to help the immune system stave off pesky allergies while avoiding the ADHD side effects of processed or artificial sugars.
-You’ve got organic Cacoa powder full of life-giving minerals and anti-oxidants that produce the necessary neurotransmitters (chemicals produced in the brain) needed for proper electrical and chemical brain function.
+You’re adding in avocado (one of the healthiest brain foods to date) along with local honey to help the immune system stave off pesky allergies while avoiding the attention-devouring side effects of processed artificial sugars.
+You’ve got organic Cocoa powder full of life-giving minerals and anti-oxidants that produce the necessary neurotransmitters (chemicals produced in the brain) needed for proper electrical and chemical brain function.
 Also, it’s damn good.